Infertility

 Best for irregular cycles: Mira

 The Mira Plus Starter Kit comes with 10 wands that work with the Mira Analyzer monitor.
 This test is the best option for people with PCOS and irregular cycles.
-The Mira Plus Starter kit costs $199.
+The Mira costs between $200 to $300, depending on the kit you get.
+Some codes below may help:

 Best test strips: Clearblue Advanced Digital Ovulation Test